When a customer wants to return or exchange a product, follow this guide to issue a refund. For exchanges, process a return first and then a new sale.

 Select the product(s) to return

-• Choose Yes for cash refunds and exchanges (more on this below).
-This will subtract the amount from your current drawer and will not affect any other or previous drawer.
+- This will subtract the price of the returned item from your current drawer but will not affect any other drawer.

-You can only return 1 product at a time.
+You can return only one product at a time.
 Repeat the above steps to return multiple products.
 Each return will appear in the transaction history as a separate transaction.

 Exchange a product